 IWC in a Nutshell

-- founded in 1868 by Florentine Ariosto Jones
+Founded: 1868 – in Schaffhausen, by Florentine Ariosto Jones

 What does the brand IWC stand for?

 Living the American Dream in Switzerland.
 Founded by an American, Florentine Ariosto Jones, in Schaffhausen in 1868, IWC is the only major watch manufacturer of the eastern part of Switzerland.

 The idea behind the brand’s foundation was to combine the power of the Rhine river, the cheap labor and craftsmanship of the Swiss workforce, and modern US engineering.
 The brand has had its ups and downs but today, it is certain that it lives according to its founder’s philosophy and proves to be a force to reckon with.

 The manufacture had a long tradition of upgrading and modifying ETA movements.
 For instance, would you have believed that at the heart of the Grande Complication IWC79079 was a Valjoux chronograph movement?
 It is this peculiar heritage that makes IWC the real “engineering” brand of the watchmaking industry.

 If you like engineering and to overcome the limits of mechanics, then choose IWC, you will not regret it!

 Named after Leonardo Da Vinci, who mastered innovation and craftsmanship, the collection represents IWC’s philosophy at its best.
 The brand refreshed it in 2007 by introducing its new in-house chronograph movement and in 2009 with a perpetual calendar model.

 After having created such a unique model like the Da Vinci, IWC tried to reach new shores.
 The Portofino is an elegant, timeless and very sensual timepiece.
 It is a model that you will love to wear every day, at any events and under any circumstances.